-Medical Needs Access to a base for therapy if required Access and liaison with the school nurse Lessons differentiated to include both sensory and physical disabilities Physical aids where necessary or where advised by specialists Parent discussion with SENDCO Stockport Sensory Support Service Personalised Learning Plan SENDCO to lead provision A place for time-out or exercise if necessary Extra support and access to appropriate interventions when needed --------------- -- --- --
+Physical Needs Medical Needs Modification of organisation, routine and environment Access to a base for therapy if required Access and liaison with the school nurse Lessons differentiated to include both sensory and physical disabilities skills, touch typing and independence Physical aids where necessary or where advised by specialists Parent discussion with SENDCo 1:1 support if required Personalised Learning Plan SENDCo to lead provision A place for time-out or exercise if necessary Extra support and access to appropriate interventions when needed --- --- --- ---

-Social, Mental and Emotional Health Whole School Approach (1 st Quality Teaching/Adaptive Teaching) Stage 1: Universal Provision Targeted Support For individuals or small groups Stage 2: Targeted Provision Specialised Intervention for those with additional needs Stage 3: Individualised Provision Moderate learning needs Severe Learning Difficulties All pupils can confidently grow in a safe, caring, supportive and purposeful Christian environment that enables the development of relationships based on mutual respect and understanding as according to our school values and Catholic ethos Small group activities to address needs Opportunities for children to talk about any fears, confusion and guilt Opportunities for children to meet adults they can trust and to participate in activities where they can meet other children Provision to explain and discuss about the events and circumstances surrounding the parental mental health problems Continuity of care and minimal disruption of routines during a crisis Breakfast Club Visual timetables Regular Pastoral Input from Learning Support Assistant Behaviour Logs/Charts Time out Parent discussion with SENDCO Support/advice from Stockport Inclusion Service Referral to HYMs (Healthy Young Minds) Referral to Primary Jigsaw 1:1 support 'My Plan' developed by Stockport Inclusion Service Full inclusion in all school assessment and tasks SENDCO assessments and monitoring to ensure appropriate intervention and access to learning
+Social, Mental and Emotional Health Whole School Approach (1 st Quality Teaching) Stage 1: Universal Provision Targeted Support For individuals or small groups Stage 2: Targeted Provision Specialised Intervention for those with additional needs Stage 3: Individualised Provision Moderate learning needs Severe Learning Difficulties All pupils can confidently grow in a safe, caring, supportive and purposeful Christian environment that enables the development of relationships based on mutual respect and understanding as according to our school values and Catholic ethos Small group activities to address needs Opportunities for children to talk about any fears, confusion and guilt Opportunities for children to meet adults they can trust and to participate in activities where they can meet other children Provision to explain and discuss about the events and circumstances surrounding the parental mental health problems Continuity of care and minimal disruption of routines during a crisis Breakfast Club Visual timetables Regular Pastoral Input from Learning Support Assistant Behaviour Logs/Charts Time out Parent discussion with SENDCo Referral to HYMs (Healthy Young Minds) Referral to Primary Jigsaw 1:1 support Full inclusion in all school assessment and tasks SENDCo assessments and monitoring to ensure appropriate intervention and access to learning

 Special educational provision is educational or training provision that is additional to or different from that made generally for other children of the same age.
 We believe that children should not be routinely segregated from their class teachers and peers but included as much as possible within their class.
 However at times it may take the form of additional support from within our school or from specialist teachers trained to support children with SEND.
 At Our Lady's Catholic Primary School, we strive to support all pupils to enable them to achieve the very best that they can at school.
 All our pupils receive quality first teaching.
 This means that a range of teaching and learning approaches are used and that appropriate learning objectives are set for all pupils with a curriculum matched to their needs.